wso2/msf4j/analytics/README.md

-# WSO2 Microservices Server - Analytics with WSO2 Data Analytics Server (DAS)
+# WSO2 MSF4J - Analytics with WSO2 Data Analytics Server (DAS)

 This directory contains the files related to publishing metrics to WSO2 Data Analytics Server (DAS)